The character of the total power operation: Introduction

 \subsection{Main results}

+In fact, we construct an infinite family of multiplicative natural transformations that answer the question.
+In order to state the results precisely we need to establish some notation.

-In fact, we accomplish more than this.
-Let $\Isog(\qz)$ be the set of endoisogenies of $\qz$, i.e., the set of endomorphisms with finite kernel, and let $\Sub(\qz)$ be the set of finite subgroups in $\qz$.
+Let $\Isog(\qz)$ be the monoid of endoisogenies of $\qz$, i.e., the monoid of endomorphisms with finite kernel, and let $\Sub(\qz)$ be the set of finite subgroups in $\qz$.
 There is an $\Aut(\qz)$-principal bundle

 given by taking an isogeny to its kernel.
 For each section $\phi$ of this principal bundle we construct a multiplicative natural transformation